OskarCosimo/FreedomTranslate-WP/README.md

-# LibreTranslate WP
+# Freedom Translate WP

-**Translate your WordPress site on-the-fly using a local instance of LibreTranslate (http://localhost:5000).**
+**Translate your WordPress site on-the-fly using a local instance of LibreTranslate (http://localhost:5000) or a remote URL with API.**
 Includes smart caching, user language selection, HTML-aware translation, and an admin interface.

 ---